The Ridley Noah Essential is framed as a more affordable version of the brand’s Noah Fast aero road bike.

 Considering the Canyon Aeroad CF SLX 7 is an aero bike with the same groupset as the Noah, but has deeper wheels and weighs less, I’d be keen to see if a wheel change could also help bring the overall weight down.
 However, getting a wheelset that has both deeper rims and a significantly lower overall weight would likely not be a cheap upgrade.

 This will likely be a task for the spring.
-In the meantime, I will likely switch the tyres out to a set of the best winter road bike tyres to reduce the chances of having to fix punctures in the coming months.
+In the meantime, I will likely switch the tyres out to a set of winter road bike tyres to reduce the chances of having to fix punctures in the coming months.
 I’ll probably opt for a 28mm tyre to add some extra comfort and grip to the bike as well.

 BikeRadar’s long-term test bikes